Why do women struggle with breastfeeding?

 We are now starting to see health professionals and mothers better equipped to be able to understand how breastfeeding works, how to get breastfeeding off to a good start, and how to be able to identify problems and how to rectify them.

-However, despite this, it doesn’t mean that you will never get conflicting advice, which is, I feel, a significant problem we have at the moment.
+However, despite this, it doesn’t mean that you will never get conflicting advice, which is a significant problem at the moment.

 A breastfeeding mother may go to speak to her doctor, health visitor, midwife, peer supporter, or breastfeeding counselor and may get conflicting advice.